 It is the right of the Assistant Director for the National Residence Hall Honorary to deny requests for reasons including, but not limited to an incomplete application form or the addition of the Transfer Member would exceed the Membership Cap.

 If the Transfer Member or NRHH wishes to question the decision of the Assistant Director for the National Residence Hall Honorary, an appeal may be made to the NACURH National Board.
-The Decision of NACURH National Board shall be final.
+The decision of NACURH National Board shall be final.
 In the event of the appeal each Assistant Director for the National Residence Hall Honorary shall have one vote and a simple majority shall decide the outcome, with a tie-breaking vote when necessary.

 An accepted Transfer Member does not require Induction to receive full membership status.